Butt Rashes: 9 Common Causes and How to Treat Them

 - You have a fever.
 If you’re running a temperature in addition to dealing with a rash on your butt, it’s probably an indicator you’ve got something more severe than a case of basic butt acne.

 - The rash is everywhere.
 We really shouldn’t have to tell you that if you have a full-body rash, you need to see a doctor.

 - The rash is not yet everywhere but is quickly moving in that direction.
 A fast-spreading rash to other areas of the body likely calls for medical care.

 - The rash includes painful blisters on your anus or genitals.
-This is probably not a rash.
-This is probably genital herpes.
+This could be a sexually transmitted infection (STI), like genital herpes.
 You’ll need a prescription for oral antiviral medication and possibly something topical, as well.

 Well, this has been a journey.
-We never thought we’d say this, but we hope everything you’ve read today helps you get back to an ass that’s as smooth as a baby’s bottom.
+We never thought we’d say this, but we hope everything you’ve read today helps you get back to an ass that’s as smooth AF.